MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete.md

 ## Give access to a user’s environments from the Power Automate Admin Center

-An admin can grant Admin access to an environment created by a specific user from the [Power Automate Admin Center](https://admin.flow.microsoft.com/).
+An admin can grant Admin access to an environment created by a specific user from the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 For more information on administrating environments please navigate to [Using environments within Power Automate](https://docs.microsoft.com/flow/environments-overview-admin).

 ## Delete the user’s permissions to all other environments